mrspaceman/my-blog-pages/_posts/2023-08-07-software-testing-importance copy.md

 * [The Practical Test Pyramid - Martin Fowler](https://martinfowler.com/articles/practical-test-pyramid.html)

 -----
-Footnote : This blog post was written by ChatGPT.
+Footnote : This blog post was written using ChatGPT.
 What do you think of it?